 The state in which I found Abba’s community has left me extremely disheartened, the children gallivanting without restrictions among their unruly adults, some young men staggering clumsily in tattered garments appearing intoxicated, to mention a few.
-In broad daylight can you imagine!

 It was an eyesore.
-I asked Abba’s mother how they are able to live in such a seemingly crude environment, she responded that the adults at least have some established traditional values that could help them stay away from the lawlessness of the place.
+I asked Abba’s mother how they are able to live in such a seemingly crude environment, she responded that the adults at least had some established traditional values that could help them stay away from the lawlessness of the place.
 The thing of worry, she said, is the kids.
 They are always so idle, left to wander nonchalantly without any effort being made to engage them with good.

 I asked if they had a school in the community, she replied in the affirmative took me to the local community school.
 The sight of the school was even more shocking.
 It was built with old pieces of wood and remains of cement bags.
 The roofs were made with nylon bags and not completely covered.
 Sun rays could penetrate through.

 The kids were divided into two categories, the early learners(those that have never had any prior school attendance) and those who could say ABC’s, have a bit of numeracy and literacy and could speak basic english language.
 I met the teacher.

 “I wept the first time I came here.” the teacher confessed to me “A lot of misconduct happening freely.
 The children facing the highest form of neglect, you would see a four year old boy picking cigarette from the floor and trying to imitate the adults.”

 To my amazement, the children in the supposed classroom were quite enthusiastic, disregarding their shoddy environment.
 I asked a boy “ What do you know about smoking and drug abuse?”

 “It is very bad.
 It is not good” he responded.
 “It will destroy your lungs and you will die”

 “Quite commendable.”
 I said to the teacher, nodding in approval